UNSAT Solver Synthesis via Monte Carlo Forest Search: Preliminaries

 \section{Preliminaries}

-We now provide the required technical background for Monte Carlo Tree Search (MCTS), the Boolean satisfiability problem (our application area), the DPLL algorithm (the framework that defines our policy space), and tree MDPs (the class of problems to which we apply MCFS).
+We now provide the required technical background for MCTS, the Boolean satisfiability problem (our application area), the DPLL algorithm (the framework that defines our policy space), and tree MDPs (the class of problems to which we apply MCFS).